 - Assets are held in joint tenancy or payable-on-death accounts

-If you are unsure about whether probate is necessary for your case, it is recommended that you consult with an experienced attorney to guide you through the process.
+If you are unsure about whether probate is necessary for your case, consult with an experienced attorney to guide you through the process.

 Small Estate Affidavit